-Operators are thoroughly briefed on the dangers of carbon monoxide gas, preventing the buildup of this gas in inhabited areas.
+Operators are thoroughly briefed on the dangers of carbon monoxide gas.
 Areas around set are well ventilated.
 No possibility of exhaust fumes entering building doors, windows, or intake fans.
 Exhaust gases are piped safely outside and away from building.
-The correct length of approved rigid pipe is connected to the genset flexible pipe using approved securing methods with no weight resting on engine exhaust components.
+The correct length of approved rigid pipe is connected to the generator set flexible pipe using approved securing methods with no weight resting on engine exhaust components.
 There are no bends in flex section.
 Condensation drain is provided in lowest section of exhaust piping.
 Exhaust piping is insulated to guard against burns to personnel.
 Exhaust piping passing through walls or ceilings have approved fire-proof materials and are in compliance with all codes.
-Exhaust piping is large enough in diameter to prevent back pressure on engine.
-Rain cap is installed if required.
+Exhaust piping is large enough in diameter to prevent excessive back pressure on engine.
 AC AND DC WIRING Wire sizes, insulation, conduits and connection methods all meet applicable codes.
 AC and DC wires are separated in their own conduit to prevent electrical induction.
 All load, line and generator connections are proper and correct.
-GENSET PRESTART

-Generator set engine is properly serviced with oil and coolant.
+Flexible conduit between generator set and building or surrounding structure.
+GENERATOR SET PRESTART Generator set engine is properly serviced with oil and coolant.
 Batteries are properly installed, serviced and charged.
 Battery charger and engine coolant heater are connected and operational.

-All genset covers and safety shields are installed properly.
+All generator set covers and safety shields are installed properly.
 All fuel and coolant shutoff valves are operational.